dquinnfrank/clown_bot/README.md

 # Setup from new wifi
 * Remove Pi from case (It's really hard to get the display cable in otherwise)
-* Plug in power, usb hub, mouse/keyboard, and display (really push the display cable in hard, it is real finicky)
+* Plug in power, usb hub, mouse/keyboard, and monitor
+  * The display cable is really finicky.
+If nothing shows up, turn off the Pi and plug the cable in again
 * Turn on Pi
 * Don't worry about the window that pops up
 * Connect the Pi to wifi